clivepato93/dataStructures/README.md

 ## General info

-Each Chapter will be covered using a seperate folder Scripts will be done using python
+Each Chapter will be covered using a separate folder Scripts will be done using python & javascript
 Author repo https://github.com/egonschiele/grokking_algorithms